home-assistant/home-assistant.io/source/_integrations/matter.markdown

    - If you're adding a test board (e.g. ESP32 running the example apps) and commissioning fails, you might need to take some actions in the Google Developer console, have a look at any instructions for your test device.
    - Once the process is complete, select **Done**.
 5. To view the device details, go to {% my integrations title="**Settings** > **Devices & Services**" %} and select the **Matter** integration.
 6. By default, the device gets a factory specified name.
-To rename it, select the three-dots and **Rename** the device.
+To rename it, on the device page, select the pencil to edit and rename the device.
    ![image](/images/integrations/matter/matter-android-rename.png)
 7. Your device is now ready to use.